top of page

 Platinum is a relatively recent addition to the world of coinage compared to gold and silver.
 The metal wasn’t widely recognized or refined until the 18th century.

-Early Use
+Early Use of Platinum

-Modern Era
+The Modern Era of Platinum Coins

-• The first modern platinum bullion coin came from Canada in 1988, with the release of the Platinum Maple Leaf.
+The first modern platinum bullion coin came from Canada in 1988 with the launch of the Platinum Maple Leaf.
+The American Platinum Eagle followed in 1997.
+Other mints, such as the Isle of Man, Australia (Koala), and Russia also joined the market.

 Industrial Usage of Platinum: Beyond Bullion

-Key Industrial Uses:
+Key Industrial Uses of Platinum

-Because of this, platinum prices are partially driven by industrial demand, making its market behavior different from gold and silver, which are more sentiment-driven.
+Due to these applications, platinum prices are partially driven by industrial demand, making its market behavior different from gold and silver, which are more sentiment-driven.

 Platinum vs. Gold vs. Silver: Key Differences